Your message has been sent. Someone from Government House will get back to you shortly.

 Fields with a * are optional.

-With growing concerns surrounding COVID-19 and the recent restrictions made at the federal, provincial and local level, the Provincial Capital Commission, effective immediately will be suspending all programming and events taking place in Wascana Centre and at Government House until April 17, 2020, subject to reassessment.
-With these cancellations, our facilities will be reduced to essential and administrative work only.
+Due to the COVID-19 Pandemic and the restrictions made at the federal, provincial and local level, the Provincial Capital Commission has suspended all programming and events taking place at Government House and Edwardian Gardens until July 15, 2020, subject to reassessment.
+With these cancellations, our facilities (Government House and Edwardian Gardens) will remain closed.

 Government House is closed.
 But….that doesn’t mean you can’t take a tour.